doyu/motivation/README.md

 ![TinyML as-a-Service](TinyMLaaS_one_pager.png)

 # My research interests
-I'd like to research further ML compiler area, applying ML algorithms (e.g. RL) to emerging ML compilers, esp.
-ML HW accelerators.
-This activity could be naturally extend to including generatiion of HW design eventually.
-I was really entertained by taking both courses, "CS-E4890 - Deep Learning D, Lecture" and "ELEC-E8125 - Reinforcement learning D, Lecture", at Aalto university.
+I'd like to research ML compiler area, applying ML algorithms (e.g. RL) to emerging ML compilers (domain specifi compiler) area, esp. along with new ML HW accelerators.
+This activity could be naturally extended to generatiion of HW design as well.
+Last one year I was really entertained by taking both courses, "CS-E4890 - Deep Learning D, Lecture" and "ELEC-E8125 - Reinforcement learning D, Lecture", at Aalto university, where I found the latest outcome of DL & RL are powerful tools just to apply any areas while DL & RL themselves are rapidly evolving.

 # Benefit for the Robot Learning research group